 I cry out in my heart for God to bring me someone to help me not be alone.

 Soon, my love races into the room.
 He gently grabs my hand and cries.
 My neck is still in a brace, my body is achy, my jaw is throbbing, but suddenly my world becomes right, or as right as it can be considering the circumstances.
-“I thought I had lost you, Summer.
-I was so scared I had lost you” Thomas tells me between sobs.
+“I thought I had lost you.
+I was so scared I had lost you” he tells me between sobs.

 But he didn’t lose me, thank God.
 I know that I’m banged up and bruised and broken but I know that I am still here, and he is with me, and that is enough for this brief moment.